Chart Color Schemes

 Edgeworth - Cameron Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Aug 2025, Edgeworth - Cameron Park's population is around 18,377, reflecting a 12.2% increase since the 2021 Census which reported a population of 16,375 people.
-This growth was inferred from ABS estimates of 18,067 as of June 2024 and an additional 549 validated new addresses since the Census date.
-The population density is approximately 1,177 persons per square kilometer.
-Edgeworth - Cameron Park's growth exceeded non-metro areas (4.8%) and its SA4 region, making it a growth leader in the region.
-Interstate migration contributed around 70.9% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+As of November 2025, Edgeworth-Cameron Park's population is approximately 18,386.
+This figure represents a 12.3% increase since the 2021 Census, which reported a population of 16,375.
+The growth is inferred from ABS data showing an estimated resident population of 18,067 as of June 2024 and an additional 552 validated new addresses since the Census date.
+This results in a population density ratio of 1,177 persons per square kilometer.
+Edgeworth-Cameron Park's growth exceeded both the non-metro area (5.1%) and its SA4 region, making it a growth leader.
+Interstate migration contributed approximately 70.9% of overall population gains recently.

 Frequently Asked Questions - Population